awsdocs/aws-glue-user-guide/doc_source/what-is-glue-studio.md

 ## Accessing AWS Glue Studio<a name="acessing-glue-studio"></a>

 To access AWS Glue Studio, sign in to AWS as a user that has the required permissions, as described in [Set up IAM permissions for AWS Glue Studio](setting-up.md#getting-started-iam-permissions)\.
 Then you can sign in to the AWS Management Console and open the AWS Glue console at [https://console\.aws\.amazon\.com/glue/](https://console.aws.amazon.com/glue/)\.
-Click the **AWS Glue Studio** link in the navigation pane\.
+Click the **AWS Glue Studio** link in the navigation panel\.

 ## Pricing for AWS Glue Studio<a name="pricing-for-glue-studio"></a>